pbavinck/CICD_CloudBuild_01/Readme.md

   --role 'roles/cloudkms.signerVerifier'
 ```

-### Verifying rights as attestor
+## Attestor rights

 Binary Authorization works with a concept called attestors.
 These attestors validate that certain attestations exist in Container Analysis storage.
-By adding attestors to your Binary Authorization policy, which is then applied to a cluster, you protect the cluster from running containers that don't have all the necessary attestation.
+By adding attestors to your Binary Authorization policy, which is then applied to a cluster, you protect the cluster from running containers that don't have all the necessary attestations.

 Create the vulnerability scan attestor.
 This attestor will check whether the vulz-note attestation exists for newly created images.